 He was right.
 At times it makes sense to avoid taking a stand on a diplomatically tricky issue, a matter that’s politically inconvenient, or where the outcomes of the decision are unclear or inconvenient to handle.

-Every role that we perform, as individuals or as members of teams, also relies on our decision-making abilities to reach desired outcomes.
+Every role that we perform, as individuals or members of teams, also relies on our decision-making abilities to reach desired-outcomes.
 Airline pilots dealing with an engine-flameout, surgeons performing a risky operation, soldiers or army medics working in zones of conflict, all have to think on their feet.
-In many of these roles the data at hand are insufficient, and the time spans to make a decision are extremely short.
-Yet decisions have to be taken, since indecision can be disastrous.
+In many roles, the data at hand are insufficient, and the time spans to make a decision are extremely short.
+Yet decisions have to take since indecision can be disastrous.

 Not all decisions yield the outcomes that we may have wished for, but that is precisely what makes being decisive an essential requirement for higher management.

-In this piece I will be focusing only on decision-making situations that human managers and leaders – who work in the corporate setting – are exposed to and render.
-I will not be touching upon the rapidly growing area of Artificial Intelligence, and automated decision-making which are already changing the way machines ( including driverless vehicles, robots and sophisticated aircraft) are functioning.
+I will not be touching upon the rapidly growing area of Artificial Intelligence, and automated decision-making which is already changing the way machines ( including driverless vehicles, robots, and sophisticated aircraft) are functioning.

-As the conditions that firms operate in become more complex and uncertain, the need for agility in deciding where to go will become paramount.
+As conditions that firms operate to become the more-complex and uncertain need for agility in deciding where to-go will become paramount.
 Employees, investors, vendors and other organizational stakeholders too will demand that organizations demonstrate that they have the ability to “respond flexibly” to rapidly changing conditions in the environment.
-Timely, effective and swift decision-making by decisive managers alone will ensure that enterprises move ahead on their chosen tracks with alacrity.
+Timely, effective and swift decision-making by decisive-managers alone will ensure that enterprises move ahead on their chosen tracks with alacrity.

 I believe there are four key aspects that influence an organization’s managers and leaders to be decisive.
 These are:

-The social architecture is the sum total of the culture, the systems, the processes and the principles that determine the manner in which an employee’s talents, perspectives and behaviour are put to use to achieve an organization’s goals.
+The social architecture is the sum total of the culture, the systems, the processes and the principles that determine the manner in which an employee’s talents, perspectives, and behavior put to use to achieve an organization’s goals.
 It also includes those determinants of executive action such as the organization-structure, the recognition reward and punishment systems, the measures of performance and career development, and the learning and development eco-system created to sharpen executive and managerial capabilities.

-It is obvious that if effective and swift-decision-making are seen as a “positive precondition” within the organization then the social architecture will be supportive of it.
-People at the right levels will be encouraged to take decisions that pertain to the areas that they are accountable for.
+It is obvious that if effective and swift-decision-making seen as a “positive precondition” within the organization then the social architecture will be supportive of it.
+People at the right levels will be encouraged to make decisions that pertain to the areas that they are accountable for.
 Managers and senior executives will be encouraged to take decisions and not avoid taking a stand.
 Since no executive can ever be a clairvoyant, some decisions might not turn out to be the best for the organization.
 Would the “social architecture” of the organization punish “errant” employees, or applaud them for their swift decision-making?
-In the latter situation the organization may also endeavour to learn from the failed decisions – making the system more resilient and robust in the process.
+In the latter situation, the organization may also endeavor to learn from the failed decisions.
+They are making the system more resilient and robust in the process.

 However, not all enterprises have mastered the science and the expertise of making available the right information to the right levels in the organization.
 This impacts decisiveness adversely.
-Sound, and swift decision-making needs analytical support systems that use both qualitative and quantitative data to provide decision-makers with answers to their “what if” questions.
-Data also help to define trade-offs in terms of what’s valuable to the organization, eliminating certain branches of a potential decision, and saving valuable time and managerial resources.
+Sound and swift decision-making need analytical support systems that use both qualitative and quantitative data to provide decision-makers with answers to their “what if” questions.
+Data also help to define trade-offs in terms of what’s valuable to the organization, eliminating certain branches of a potential decision and saving valuable time and managerial resources.

-Many managers consider themselves to be ‘intuitive’ decision-makers, and shun the use of data and information as an aid to their decision-making process.
-While intuition is a powerful cognitive process of knowing (as is relying on one’s feelings) the nature of decision-making today calls for even intuition to be backed and fully supported with information.
+Many managers consider themselves to be ‘intuitive’ decision-makers and shun the use of data and information as an aid to their decision-making process.
+While intuition is a powerful cognitive process of knowing (as relying on one’s feelings) the nature of decision-making today calls for even intuition to backed and fully supported with information.
 Analytic support systems are a critical requirement for managerial decisiveness.

 Despite the enormous advances made in the development of Artificial Intelligence and machine learning, humans will continue to play the role of ‘decision-maker’ when it comes to making complex decisions in enterprises.
-Unlike machines, each one of us is “programmed” differently and we all bring our unique capabilities, biases and preferences to the workplace.
+Unlike machines, each one of us “programmed” differently and we all bring our unique-capabilities, biases, and preferences to the workplace.
 Decision-making will thus depend on the competence and the cognitive abilities of managers.
-To be effective and swift in making the right calls therefore, the quality of an individual’s cognitive processes and capabilities need to be well above average.
-More about what we can do about this, is shared in the following section.
+To be effective and swift in making the right calls therefore, the quality of an individual’s cognitive processes and capabilities needs to be well above average.
+More about what we can do about this shared in the following section.

-Cultivating entrepreneurial thinking requires managers to be empowered.
-They need to be encouraged to make personal choices, where their roles and responsibilities in the organization are shown to have a direct bearing on the fortunes of the department, the division or the processes that they are accountable for.
-Too often this important connection is overlooked during a delegation of authority, where someone who is responsible for an outcome, may not have the authority to take a decision because the culture, the politics or the social architecture just do not enable it.
-To that extent, there has to be a conscious alignment of the Principles, the Performance Metrics and the Actions of managers, so that swift and timely decision-making is recognized and appreciated.
+Cultivating entrepreneurial thinking requires managers to empowered.
+They need to encourage to make personal choices, where their roles and responsibilities in the organization shown to have a direct bearing on the fortunes of the department, the division or the processes that they are accountable for.
+Too often this important connection overlooked during a delegation of authority, where someone who is responsible for an outcome, may not have the authority to make a decision because the culture, the politics or the social architecture just do not enable it.
+To that extent, there has to be a conscious alignment of the Principles, the Performance Metrics and the Actions of managers, so that swift and timely decision-making recognized and appreciated.

 Often managers flounder in their ability to take effective decisions swiftly and appropriately on account of “ethical confusion”.
-Ethical confusion is the result of having ulterior motives that are not aligned with the best interests of the enterprise, or being uncertain about what sources of value the enterprise truly wishes to leverage.
-Often such motives might also hasten the decision-making process to unprecedented levels, dispensing with the essential due diligence that comes from thinking through the decision.
+Ethical confusion is the result of having ulterior motives that not align with the best interests of the enterprise or being uncertain about what sources of value the enterprise truly wishes to leverage.
+Often such motives might also hasten the decision-making process to unprecedented levels.
+It also dispenses with the essential due diligence that comes from thinking through the decision.

-Helping managers work ethically – and take the right decisions in a proper manner – is a critical requirement for enhancing the efficacy of decision-making.
-Having clear and unambiguously communicated red-lines and boundary conditions are essential too, but if those are in place, the need for compliance has to be inculcated.
-This can be achieved through regular training and development interventions, using case studies to enhance the use of decision-making skills even in ethically complex situations, and monitoring the performance of managers regularly so as to help them iron out “wrinkles” in their abilities.
+Helping managers work ethically and take the right decisions in proper-manner is critical-requirement for enhancing the efficacy of decision-making.
+Having clear and unambiguously communicated red-lines and boundary conditions are essential too.
+But if those are in place, the need for compliance has to be inculcated.
+This can achieve through regular training and development interventions, using case studies to enhance the use of decision-making skills even in ethically complex situations.
+And monitoring the performance of managers regularly so as to help them iron out “wrinkles” in their abilities.

-Our judgments are a function of our upbringing, our life-experiences as well as the way our brains are “wired”.
+Our judgments are a function of our upbringing, our life experiences as well as the way our brains “wired”.
 All of us have biases that can adversely affect our decision-making.
-Decision traps are pitfalls that we do not notice, and hence fall into, because our minds force us not to look in their direction carefully enough.
+Decision traps are pitfalls that we do not notice and hence fall into because our minds force us not to look in their direction carefully enough.
 Diminished emotional intelligence capabilities accentuate our biases, and can cloud good decision-making abilities.
-A lack of awareness of the conditions underlying the data on which we are to base our decision, can also affect our judgment.
+A lack of awareness of conditions underlying data on which we are base our decision can affect our judgment.

 Many of these internal “judgment flaws” affect the quality of our decisions.
-Many times the outcome of the decision occurs after a lag of a few years and flawed-decisions are not traceable to one person or committee.
-Yet, poor judgment calls are a cause of bad decisions and economic losses, and need to be consciously eliminated through suitable interventions.
+Many times the outcome of decision occurs after a lag of few-years and flawed-decisions not traceable to one-person or committee.
+Yet, poor judgment calls are a cause of bad decisions and economic-losses and need to consciously eliminated through suitable interventions.

-Organizations thrive and continue to create value for their stakeholders, when they operate decisively and with alacrity.
-Timely, effective and swift decision-making skills therefore are an essential pre-requisite for business leaders in the 21st century.
-Successful companies will need to put in place the factors that lead to the efficacy of decisions of executives, even as managers are systematically trained in the essential elements of deploying sound judgment.
+Organizations thrive and continue to create value for their stakeholders when they operate decisively and with alacrity.
+Timely, effective and swift decision-making skills, therefore, are an essential pre-requisite for business leaders in the 21st century.
+Successful companies will need to put in place the factors that lead to the efficacy of the decisions of executives.
+Even as managers systematically trained in the essential elements of deploying sound judgment.